open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

   processor is enabled in the pipeline with one of the cloud provider detectors or environment variable detector setting a unique value to `host.name` attribute within your k8s cluster.
 And keep `override=true` in resourcedetection config.
+- `exclude_metrics`: metric names that will be excluded from sending to Signalfx backend.
+If `send_compatible_metrics` or `translation_rules` options are enabled, the exclusion will be applied on translated metrics.

 Example: